strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 ##Run

-You can run any step of the tutorial by executing it's corresponding *configure-step* script from the [app root (ie. the `notes-app-gateway` dir](.).
+You can run any step of the tutorial by executing it's corresponding *install* script from the [app root (ie. the `notes-app-gateway` dir](.).
 For example, to run step 1:

 ```
-./sample-configs/step-1/configure-step
+./sample-configs/step-1/install
 ```

->We copy and remove files relative to the app root, so make sure you do not execute the configure-step script from any other dir.
+>We copy and remove files relative to the app root, so make sure you do not execute the install script from any other dir.

 ##Tutorial